Adrianowiedmann/Pong-Game/README.md

 Pong game made using a MSP430F5529 microprocessor.

 ## 1. About the Project
-This project was carried out for the discipline of Laboratory of Microprocessor Systems at the University of Brasilia - UnB.
+This project was carried out for the discipline of Laboratório de Sistemas Microprocessados at the University of Brasilia - UnB.

 The porpuse of this project was to make the oled pong game using the language C and subjects studied in class for example: DMA, UART, ADC.